jyellick/obc-docs/dev-setup/devenv.md

 ## Setting up the development environment

 ### Overview
 The current development environment utilizes Vagrant running an Ubuntu image, which in turn launches Docker containers.
-Conceptually the Host launches a VM, which in turn launches Docker containers.
+Conceptually, the Host launches a VM, which in turn launches Docker containers.

 **Host -> VM -> Docker**